csfam/csfam.github.com/source/_posts/2012-01-25-the-tech-behind-udunit.markdown

 ---
 layout: post
 title: "The Tech Behind Udunit"
+author: Jen
 date: 2012-01-25 18:10
 comments: true
-tags: technology hosting database api framework
+tags: technology hosting database api framework scala lift mongodb heroku
 ---

 One of the first problems we encountered in building Udunit was choosing the technologies we wanted to use.
 Given three people with relatively strong opinions, agreeing on technologies to use was no easy task.
 Luckily, after discussing at length our various options, we were able to persuade one another to a more or less unanimous conclusion.